 - Subscribe to Professional Service notification (Architect and Engineers)

 For Public Work contracts, general contractors (and on occasion subcontractors) must be pre-qualified 10 days prior to bid opening.
-To obtain pre-qualification requirements visit: Architect/Engineers or Construction Contracts Administration.
+To obtain pre-qualification requirements visit: Architect and Engineers or Construction Contracts Administration.

 Vendors conducting business with Baltimore County may need to be registered with the Maryland Department of Assessments and Taxation (SDAT).
 For information on whether registration is required Vendors should contact SDAT by calling 410-767-1340.

 Baltimore County verifies the company's status with SDAT and may require the successful bidder to submit a Good Standing Certificate, also known as a "Certificate of Status," issued by the Maryland Department of Assessments and Taxation's Charter Division, and State of Organization.

 - Is not required typically for contracts awarded by the Purchasing Division.
 On occasion, a construction bid solicited by the Purchasing Division may require pre-qualification.
 If pre-qualification is required it would be noted in the bid package.